Thursday, April 1

 Red-winged Blackbird with the vaguely similar Seaside Sparrow singing (Apr, NJ).

 In the spring Rusty Blackbirds move north in noisy flocks of singing birds, often with Red-winged Blackbirds mixed in.
-This flock of about fifty birds was in a wooded area with standing water in April, again in SW NJ.
+This flock of about twenty birds was in a wooded area with standing water in April, again in SW NJ.

 Hopefully we'll continue to hear this sound, as Rusty Blackbirds are dramatically declining.